bambooengineering/session-check/README.md

 # Session Check

-Checks every 10 sec to see if your session has expired and boots you to the sign in page if it is.
+A gem that supplies a JS routine to check every 10 sec to see if your session has expired, and boots you to the sign in page if it is.

 # Usage

-Include the gem in your Gemfile
+Include the gem in your Gemfile...

     gem 'session-check'

-Include the helper tag in your layout.erb, anywhere in the _<head>_ tag.
+... and include the helper tag in your layout.erb, anywhere in the _<head>_ tag.

     <%= session_check %>